This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 It was still raining so we quickly chose the most traditional looking restaurant on the main square.
 We were disappointed, that it was not a Ukrainian, but a Polish restaurant.
 But it didn’t matter, we just wanted to wait for the rain and drink something hot.
 As always, I ordered Borscht and a hot coffee.
 The food quality was fine, but would not recommend it due to the higher price.

 The rest of the day was pretty hasty, without any memorable highlights.
 I pretty much cannot recall any details of what happened.

-We ended up in local McDonalds to check train schedules to Kyiv.
+We ended up in a local McDonalds to check train schedules for Kyiv.
 By this time, we were pretty sure we don’t want to stay in Lviv for another night.
 Btw, McDonald’s is always crowded with young and beautiful Ukrainian chicks.
 I don’t understand how they can keep their slim figures that way.

-While sitting in McDonald’s, a plain-looking girl in hoodie sat by our table.
+While sitting in McDonald’s, a plain-looking girl in a hoodie sat by our table.
 I looked at her and noticed she looks like a fashion model if she would leave her hoodie at home and wear a dress instead.

 I opened her with a question if she talks English and can help us with train schedules.
 She was receptive and even offered me her cheese fries, but the conversation felt forced as she was not following up after my questions.
 The good news is I am more confident and can step out of my comfort zone more often after a week of traveling.

 In the evening, we went to the Steampunk pub for dinner.
 The pub was well rated on Tripadvisor, but the food was below average.
 We were so exhausted we stayed only for two beers and decided to go to sleep instead of clubbing afterward.